harshkumar742/voice-gpt/README.md

 2. The application will start recording for 7 seconds.
 Speak your command or question into the microphone.

 3. After the recording stops, the application will transcribe the audio and generate a contextually relevant response using the GPT-3 DaVinci model.
 The transcription and response will be displayed in the console.
+Subsequently, the application will speak the response back to the user.

+4. Press the 'S' key to stop the voice response and use either the Escape key or Ctrl-C to exit the application.

+5. Once a response is completed, the application will prompt the user to ask another question.

 ## Example